grafana/writers-toolkit/docs/sources/write/style-guide/style-conventions/index.md

 # Style conventions

 Consider this non-exhaustive list of technical writing techniques and styles when you write technical documentation.
-For questions you might have that aren't addressed in these guidelines topic, refer to [Google developer documentation style guide](https://developers.google.com/style).
+For questions you might have that aren't addressed in these guidelines, refer to the [Google developer documentation style guide](https://developers.google.com/style).

 ## Focus on user goals